 Hardening the web server cipher suite string

 Some of our customers do not want the web services visible on the Internet, but only want the OpenVPN daemons reachable for VPN tunnel termination.
 We advise against doing this because of the fact that managing the Access Server without a web service makes things a lot more difficult.
 You would then have to rely on using the command line interface tools to manage the Access Server settings, users, and certificates, and also the distribution of the required connection profiles to the users.
 Having the web services available makes this a lot easier.
-Furthermore, the OpenVPN Connect Client is tied into the web services of the Access Server using a secure XML-RPC connection over SSL.
-In short, this allows any user with valid credentials to log in with the OpenVPN Connect Client, instead of having to install separate user-locked connection profiles for each and every user that needs to log in from a client computer.
-Making the web services unreachable from the Internet breaks this functionality and forces you to use user-locked or auto-login profiles only.
-In short, you would end up breaking some of the designed functionality, and force you to do some extra work.
+Furthermore, the OpenVPN Connect Client may require the web services of the Access Server using a secure XML-RPC connection over SSL.
+Making the web services unreachable from the Internet will force you to use user-locked or auto-login profiles only.
+In short you may end up breaking some of the designed functionality and force you to do some extra work.

 However, if you really want to, you can choose to for example only allow ports TCP 443 and UDP 1194 default ports for the OpenVPN daemons from the Internet through your firewalls to your Access Server installation, and then disable the service forwarding options for the client web UI and the admin web UI in the Server Network Settings page.
-Those two actions together will make the web interface unreachable from the Internet but still allow incoming user-locked and auto-login connection profile based OpenVPN tunnels to make a connection.
-But server-locked profiles will not be able to connect anymore.
+Those two actions together will make the web interface unreachable from the Internet but still allow incoming OpenVPN tunnels to make a connection.
+But server-locked profiles may not be able to connect anymore.
 To learn more about what the service forwarding is, and what effect it has, check the description in the command line page describing how to configure the web service forwarding settings.
 To learn about the various types of connection profiles see the connection profiles page.